kodedile/SaveDataScripts/README.md

 1. Search for "cmd.exe" on Windows
 2. Run "cmd.exe"
 3. Change to the working directory.
 For example: `cd "C:\Users\USERNAME\Downloads\Kura5_Builds\Kura5_version"`
-4. To save, type `save.bat NameToSave` and press ENTER to save to `NameToSave.bok` and `log-NameToSave.txt`
+4. To save, type `save NameToSave` and press ENTER to save to `NameToSave.bok` and `log-NameToSave.txt`
     1. If you are asked to confirm a file overwrite, you may have forgotten to change the filename for your new save.
     2. Type `n` and press `ENTER` to cancel.
     3. You may also be asked about overwriting the log file of the same name, in which case type `n` and press `ENTER` to cancel again.
     4. After canceling, try running `save.bat NewFileName`
-6. To load, type `load.bat NameToLoad` and press ENTER to load the save file `NameToLoad.bok`
+6. To load, type `load NameToLoad` and press ENTER to load the save file `NameToLoad.bok`
     1. If overwriting an existing file (like `Kura5_Data/save.bok`) you will be asked to confirm the overwrite.
     2. Type `y` and press `ENTER` to confirm that you no longer need the data in `Kura5_Data/save.bok`.
 Otherwise, type `n` and press `ENTER` to cancel.
 7. To reuse a previous command or see the previous filename you typed, use the `Up` and `Down` arrow keys to scroll through previous commands.